VladlenaSkubi-du/DevOps_42school/inception-of-things/README.md

 > The latest version available of Gitlab from the official website is expected.

-Note: it requires too much resources so p3 part is done on host (not on VM).
+Note: it requires too much resources so p3 part in bonus is done on host (not on VM).

 ## Grade
 100/100